 Rainbow Bridge can also be reached by either of two strenuous and beautiful backpacking trails around Navajo Mountain.
 The southern route is about 13 miles one way.
 The northern route is easier to hike but harder to get to and is about 14 miles one way.
 The northern route also goes by another significant natural arch called Owl Bridge.
 This beautiful arch has a span of 61 feet and a height of 63 feet.
 With a car shuttle, you could go in one trail and out the other.
 It is also possible to arrange to hike in and then go out by boat.
 There is no camping within the National Monument itself.

 All of this hike except the small amount in the National Monument is within the Navajo Nation and a permit from the Navajos is required.
-There is an entry fee plus a per-night camping fee.
-These can be obtained from the Cameron Trading Post (not always open) or from the Navajo Parks Department, Box 308, Window Rock, AZ 86515, phone (520) 871-6645.
-A good description of this hike can be found in Hiking the Southwest's Canyon Country by Sandra Hinchman.
 Most of the route is on the 7.5 minute topographic map Rainbow Bridge, Utah.
 For the northern route, you will also need the Navajo Begay, Utah, 7.5 minute map.
 The very beginning of the southern route is on the Chaiyahi Flat, Arizona, 7.5 minute topo map.

-A controversy has developed concerning access to Rainbow Bridge.
-In May of 1995, Rainbow Bridge National Monument issued a flyer entitled "Respect for Tradition" which urges visitors to "please do not approach or walk under Rainbow Bridge" because, it says, the American Indians consider it a sacred religious site.
+A controversy developed concerning access to Rainbow Bridge in May of 1995 when Rainbow Bridge National Monument issued a flyer entitled "Respect for Tradition" which urged visitors "please do not approach or walk under Rainbow Bridge" because, it said, the American Indians consider it a sacred religious site.
 "People are now asked to stay on the trail and avoid walking beyond the viewing area at the end of the trail."
-Later that year the park service imported some boulders to discourage access to the trail under the Bridge, and they also placed park service personnel at the site to dissuade visitors from going under the Bridge.
+Later that year the Park Service imported some boulders to discourage access to the trail under the Bridge, and they also placed Park Service personnel at the site to dissuade visitors from going under the Bridge.

-The park service flyer stated that "long before its 'discovery' by white explorers, American Indians considered Rainbow Bridge a sacred religious site."
-According to former NABS Director Stan Jones, an expert on the history of Rainbow Bridge, there is no evidence for this assertion.
+The Park Service flyer stated that "long before its 'discovery' by white explorers, American Indians considered Rainbow Bridge a sacred religious site."
+According to the late NABS Director Stan Jones, an expert on the history of Rainbow Bridge, there is no evidence for this assertion.
 Jones stated that the Navajos paid little attention to Rainbow Bridge until large numbers of people were brought there by the tour boats on Lake Powell.

 In 2001 the National Park Service published a book entitled A Bridge Between Cultures: An Administrative History of Rainbow Bridge National Monument.
 This book is available for free download from the NABS Download Page.

-Our next stop is Sipapu Natural Bridge, or ...
+Our next stop is the Sipapu Natural Bridge, or ...